data-steve/data-steve.github.io/_posts/2016-03-23-porting-medium-to-jekyll-on-github.md

 See you over at [data-steve.github.io](http://data-steve.github.io).
-There's I'll document and share the R code I used to transition my Medium content over.
+There I'll document and share the R code I used to transition my Medium content over, likely in the form of github package notes.